abramz/boids/ABOUT.md

 - [vitest](https://vitest.dev) - I am already using vite and it has an experimental feature to run in the browser which may come in handy later.

-For the 2nd stage, since behavior and maths should largely live in shader files, testing things will get more complicated, though, if I have the tests running in the browser, I could get the results from the shaders and check their data buffers.
+For the 2nd stage, since behavior and math should largely live in shader files, testing things will get more complicated, though, if I have the tests running in the browser, I could get the results from the shaders and check their data buffers.

 #### Build: